realm/realm-core/doc/primer/primer_architecture.md

 services would run in time to reply to queries on memory and power-constrained devices.

 This being said, Realm isn't a *relational* database.
-There's no SQL, schemas can get quite a bit more complex than what you'd get in the relational world, etc. This is an important notion to keep in mind.
+There's no SQL.
+It's API (publicly available through the SDK's that builds on the core) has an Object API well integrated into the programming languages.

 ## Realm distributions ##

-There are currently two official Realm distributions: one for [iOS platforms][realm-cocoa] and one for [Android platforms][realm-java].
-These distributions are called "bindings".
-All the bindings are fully Open Source (Apache).
-A C# version is currently in the works (at the time of writing).
+There are currently four official Realm distributions: one for [iOS/macOS platforms][realm-cocoa], one for [Android platforms][realm-java], one for [Xamarin](realn-dotnet) and one for [React-Native](realm-js).
+These distributions are called "SDK's".
+They are fully Open Source (Apache).

-The bindings, regardless of their platform, rely on Realm's Core library, a high-performance C++ library that provides all the abstractions and know-how to use Realm databases.
-The bindings use this library directly through the native interface provided on each platform.
+The SDK's, regardless of their platform, rely on Realm's Core library, a high-performance C++ library that provides all the abstractions and know-how to use Realm databases.
+The SDK's use this library directly through the native interface provided on each platform.

 \dot